Featured image: The three ways humans can get exposed to environmental pollutants. Image source: Damalas and Koutroubas et al., 2016

 There are several ways to see if organisms have been exposed to chemicals:

 1. Determine the presence and concentration of chemicals in blood, urine or other tissues in the body.
-This is done by taking a sample of the fluid or tissue and using instruments to find the presence and /or concentration of the chemical.
+This is done by taking a sample of the fluid or tissue and using instruments to find the presence and /or concentration of the chemical (parent, metabolite, or adduct).
 Different methods and instruments are required to extract and analyze different chemicals.
 Thus, it usually helpful to know what chemical is likely to be present in an organism before looking for it.
-And instruments have limits of detection, meaning they can only find chemicals if they are present above a certain concentration.
-If the chemical concentration is very low, it might be missed.
-But since such low concentrations typically cause no effects, this is usually not a problem.
+Some chemicals have short half-lives, making the timing of specimen collection critical.
+And instruments have limits of detection, meaning they can only find chemicals if they are present above a certain concentration (usually, limits of detection are in the parts per billion range).

-2. Computer models can estimate exposure to organisms.
-These computer or mathematical models are usually validated using real samples.
+2. Computer models and surveys to estimate exposure.
+Computer or mathematical models are usually validated using real samples.
 For example, the U.S. Environmental Protection Agency (USEPA) has a model which estimates pesticide exposure to organisms that are outside an agricultural field that has been sprayed with a pesticide.
 The model was refined using concentration data gathered from air and soil samples outside the field.
 You can see a list of USEPA exposure models here.

 The DEEM model is used to estimate how much pesticide humans consume.
 The model contains data from human consumption surveys (that asked for the type and amount of food consumed) and converts all processed food into its corresponding raw agricultural commodity (i.e., food crops and livestock).
 This is then compared to the concentrations of pesticides that were measured in these agricultural commodities.